What should you put in a newsletter?

 There are a lot of different reasons you might consider sending a newsletter.

-- Email newsletters can be part of your email marketing program
+- Email newsletters can be part of your email marketing strategy

 - A company newsletter can be used for marketing or recruiting